WELCOME LETTER

 Our Vision

-The Lake Louise All Mountain Ski Club is Canada’s greatest environment for achieving personal excellence & inspiring a lifelong passion for skiing.
+The Lake Louise Freeride Ski Club is Canada’s greatest environment for achieving personal excellence & inspiring a lifelong passion for skiing.

 Our Values